Graduation - Te Tari Whakapōtaetaka

 An official photograph will be taken of you at the ceremony as you receive your degree or diploma.

-A DVD of each graduation ceremony will also be available for purchase.
+An electronic copy of each graduation ceremony will also be available for purchase.

 At a Graduation Ceremony